 Background of Pillar Two

-Pending the agreement at EU level, the Dutch government already initiated steps to avoid the national implementation of Pillar Two being delayed.
+Pending the agreement at EU level, the Dutch government had already initiated steps to avoid delay in the national implementation of Pillar Two.
 A public consultation was held for that reason from 24 October until 5 December 2022.
-During the consultation, interested parties were able to submit their input on a draft bill and explanatory notes (the Draft Bill) to enhance the quality of the future legislation.
-The text of the Draft Bill largely corresponds with the EU Draft Directive, which was published on 16 June 2022, showing the intention of the Netherlands to align its national legislation with the European regulations.
+The text of the draft legislative proposal largely corresponded with the EU Draft Directive, demonstrating the Netherlands’ intention to align its national legislation with the European regulations.